The new range-topping Mazda CX-5 Turbo takes it into a higher market segment

 The Mazda CX-5 Turbo also comes with updated kit: new digital instrument cluster, the latest GCV, Lane Keep Assist with steering correction and rear sensors on the autonomous braking system.
 The upgraded autonomous braking system stops the car before it reverses into obstacles.

 Gravity Vectoring Control Plus limits body roll when manoeuvring by applying the brakes to the outer wheels as the steering direction is turning back to straight.
 As a result, there’s faster recovery from weight shift so the driver can tap into the additional power with confidence.
 The difference can also be felt by passengers, especially those who may be prone to car sickness, as the car is more stable.
 GVC Plus also makes travelling long distances less stressful and tiring because the passengers don’t tense their body muscles so much to counter motion forces.

 This is a really competitive and very diverse segment.
 Up against the Mazda CX-5 Turbo are the Honda CR-V, the Nissan X-Trail and the Subaru Forester in the Japanese market segment.
 However, there isn’t any real comparison because the naturally-aspirated CX-5 already outperforms them for power and features.

 The brutal truth: CX-5 Turbo is in a league of its own.
 It has no Japanese market segment rivals.
 It is also the most powerful, the best specced and is the only one of the four with automatic transmission.
 The others are CVT.
-The CX-5 is attractively designed inside and out.
+The CX-5 also has the advantage of being attractively designed inside and out.

 Moreover, the CX-5 Turbo’s handling dynamics, style and performance take it up several notches into a higher category to compare against, the European SUV market.
 The minimised body roll and stiffer springs, compared to other Japanese cars, puts its driving dynamics more like something coming off a German production line than French.